Procurement and Acquisitions Management

 In light of today's heightened need for advanced training and education, Webster University also offers this master's degree online, providing students with flexibility.
 The procurement and acquisition management degree program is available as a traditional classroom and online graduate program, as well as a hybrid program with classroom and online class offerings to accommodate busy schedules.

 - The Walker School of Business & Technology is accredited by the Accreditation Council for Business Schools and Programs (ACBSP) for BS, BA, MBA, MA, MS, and doctoral programs in the Business and Management departments.

-- Procurement and acquisitions management courses are offered at 21 locations in the United States (in proximity to most military bases) and at campuses in Leiden, the Netherlands.
+- Procurement and acquisitions management courses are offered at select campus locations in the United States (most in proximity to military bases) and at campuses in Leiden, the Netherlands.

-- All required courses in this program can be completed in a traditional classroom setting, online, or a combination of both.
+- All required courses in this program can be completed in a traditional classroom setting, via online classes or a combination of both.